lathomas64/palette-builder/wp-content/plugins/builder/docs/task list.md

 	- [G] Markup for show temperature options button
   	- [ ] brand name
   - [I] Make Advanced Filters work on list
+  	- [ ] update actions/filters.php to filter on all things
   	- [ ] add shipping to existing filter functions
   	- [ ] add temperature options to filter functions
   	- [ ] copy from basic filters where possible